 Calculating ingredient costs

-Start by calculating your food cost per person.
-You do this by adding up all the appetizers, drinks and garnishes.
+Start with your food cost per person by totaling all appetizers, beverages, and garnishes.

 - 6 savory appetizers: €4.80